James Barry (1795 - 1865)

 It was not until 1869 that Sophia Jex-Blake was reluctantly accepted to attend a limited number of classes in the School of Medicine.

 After only 2 years of study, and probably at no more than 17 years of age, Barry graduated.
-Initially she worked at St Thomas' Hospital, London, before joining the Army as a medical officer.
-She was sent to South Africa a year later and gained a reputation as a first-class surgeon.
-It was in South Africa that Barry carried out the first successful caesarean section in 1826.
+Working initially at St Thomas' Hospital, London, Dr James Barry joined the Army as a medical officer.
+It was during time spent in South Africa a year later, that Barry gained a reputation as a first-class surgeon and carried out the first successful caesarean section in 1826.

 After she was dead I was told she was a woman.
 I should say she was the most hardened creature I ever met throughout the army.